racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK5.md

 #### Step 3: 64-Bit Shellcode

-Same code as the previous, but in 64-bit.
+This code does the same as the previous, but for 64-bit programs.

 ```asm
 xor rdx, rdx        ; rdx = 0: execve()'s 3rd argument